 The office and examining-room skills of medical assistants make them valuable additions to group practices, clinics, and similar facilities.
 Medical assistants step in to handle basic duties.
 This allows doctors and nurses to focus on more-complex issues.

 As a Medical Assistant, you'll be a well-respected professional playing a crucial role in the world of healthcare.
 The coursework covered in your MA education sets the foundation for a successful career.
 Keep reading for information on the subject covered in a typical medical assistant program.

 A medical assistant is often the first person a patient sees in a clinical setting.
 In this course you learn the basics of care.
 Students are taught clinical fundamentals like charting, record keeping, and how to take and record vital signs.

 Anatomy and Physiology

 It is important for medical assistants to know the ins and out of the human body.
 Therefore, you will take a course in anatomy in physiology to gain fluency in the language.
 Anatomy refers to what a part of the body is.
-Physiology refers to how and why it works.
-This course gives students the information needed to understand how, when and why some patient care, treatments, and procedures are necessary.
-It also helps to explain how certain treatments, procedures
+Physiology is how the body works and why.
+This is the course that teaches the students the how, when and why of medical treatments.
+It also helps to explain how certain treatments, procedures and care affects patients.

-In a medical terminology course, you will review terms and anatomical structures, and learn about the most common diseases and disorders of various body systems.
-Medical assistant students also learn common abbreviations used in health care.
-And they learn about prefix and suffix meanings, which helps to decipher words that are not commonly used.
-All of this is important when communicating with patients, treatments, medications, procedures and medical conditions.
+In a medical terminology course you will review terms and anatomical structures, and learn about the most common diseases and disorders of various body systems.
+It is critical that medical assistant students know and understand the meaning of prefixes and suffices of medical words.
+They must also we aware of the multitude of abbreviations used in health care.
+All of this is important when communicating about patients, treatments, medications, procedures and medical conditions.